takefumi-yoshii/redux-aggregate-docs/docs/action-sources.md

 }
 ```

 ActionSources for `createActions` is just a pure javascript function's map.
-Arguments is optional.
+Input argument and return value is optional.
+**This is pure function for all.**

 ```javascript
 // ______________________________________________________